8bitgeek/emu816/README.md

 ## Running a test

-* The contents of 'test' are currently transient, a place holder for unit tests.
+* NOTE: The contents of 'test' are currently transient, a place holder for verification tests.

 ```
 cd test